 GPO Box 913, Melbourne Vic 3001

-However, you may not be able to access some statements.
-Also, the police may oppose you accessing your file.
-Further information can be found on the Victoria Police website at www.police.vic.gov.au (click on “Our Services”, then “Freedom of Information”).
+However, you may not be able to access some statements and the police may oppose you accessing your file.
+Further information can be found on the Victoria Police website at www.police.vic.gov.au (click on “Our services”, then “Freedom of information”).
 See also Freedom of information law.